First posted on Wednesday, August 18, 2010

 In other things political Najib had vision but lack substance.
 He was unable to maintain the mood of the people.
 When Pak Lah took over from Mahathir there was much hope for change for the better and this was reflected in the results of the emphatic 2004 election victory that the people gave to Pak Lah.

-But this mood changed quickly when promises are not followed by action especially in today’s over wired news availability through the Net.
-As impressive as Pak Lahs “Work with me not for me” utterances were…cakap bukan serupa bikin…and his inability to rein in KJ costs him the Prime Minister’s job.
+But this mood changed quickly when promises were not followed by action especially in today’s over wired news availability through the Net.
+As impressive as Pak Lahs “Work with me not for me” utterances were…cakap bukan serupa bikin…and his inability to rein in KJ and failure to deliver what he had promised to do, costs him the Prime Minister’s job.

 But Najib was unable to build on this.
 What he has done quite well without help from any quarters is to dig a hole too deep for him to climb out of – and there is nobody around willing to give him a helping hand to escape oblivion.
 Ahhhh the arrogance of power overcomes all of us…not just the strong and powerful, not just the little Napoleons…but also even those Mata Mata in uniforms on their money seeking beats around the streets of our towns and cities!
 They fail to understand that Malaysia belongs to many who are already dead, the few that are now living and the countless numbers that are still unborn!

-For over fifty years you leaders in UMNO have been beating this country of ours to near death.
-It would do you all good if you stop to understand that we are all individuals amongst the faceless masses that you see.
-Go listen to what they have to say.
-Go understand what they aspire to.
-Or, better yet, understand that like you, they simply want the right to earn a decent living, a roof over their heads and the freedom to live their live to the best of their ability in peace.
+For over fifty years the leaders in UMNO have been beating this country of ours to near death.
+It would do them all good if they stop to understand that we are all individuals amongst the faceless masses that they see.
+Listen to what we have to say.
+Understand what we aspire to.
+Or, better yet, understand that we, like them, simply want the right to earn a decent living, a roof over our heads and the freedom to live our lives to the best of our ability in peace.

 Humankind has not woven the web of life.
 We are but one thread within it.
 Whatever we do to the web, we do to ourselves.
 All things are bound together.
 All things connect. ~Chief Seattle, 1855